unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 When content needs to be created or added, it’s often useful to build new syntax trees, or fragments of syntax trees.
-This can be easy to do with plain JSON, unified also offers some utilities for building trees with `hyperscript` or `JSX`.
+This can be easy to do with plain JSON, unified also offers some utilities for building trees with hyperscript or JSX.

 #### JSON